OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 ### Primitive Types

-C++ and Qt-specific primitive types are mapped to the corresponding Java primitive types:
+C++ and Qt-specific primitive types are mapped to the corresponding Java primitive types.
 All unsigned types are used as signed Java types, as Java does not support unsigned integers.

 | native                             | java   |